bentley-historical-library/avatar/README.md

 positional arguments:
   /path/to/project/csv.csv
-                        Path to a project CSV {dev,prod}            Choose configuration for DEV or PROD ArchivesSpace instance
+                        Path to a project CSV {dev,prod,sandbox}            Choose configuration for DEV, PROD, or SANDBOX ArchivesSpace instance

 optional arguments:
   -h, --help            show this help message and exit